randymenna/typescript-express-mongoose-passport-swagger/README.md

 This is an extension of the base starter to implement a location api / micro service position processing system

+This branch
-This branch switches to webpack for building, and outputs several node app/micro-services
+* switches to webpack for building, and outputs several node app/micro-services

-This branch also move the environment from external files to webpack
+* moves the environment from external files to webpack
+* overrides console.log with winston logger

 Inherited from the base it has: